Caring for children with irritable bowel syndrome (IBS)

 Stress reduction: Stress can aggravate the symptoms of IBS.

-Medication: The doctor will likely suggest lifestyle changes first but may recommend pain medication if your child’s pain is severe.
+Medication: The doctor will likely suggest lifestyle changes first but may recommend medication that targets the gut-brain connection if your child’s pain is severe.

 Biofeedback: This can retrain the brain in how to perceive pain.